Crypto47/WhisperFrames/README.md

 ## Usage

-- **Encode Message:**
-  - Upload a cover image using the provided interface.
+## Usage

+### Encode Message:
+- **Upload a Cover Image:** Use the provided interface to upload the image in which you want to embed the message.
-  - Enter the text message you want to encode.
+- **Enter Text Message:** Type the message you want to encode into the text field.
+- **Optional AES Encryption:** Toggle the encryption switch to enable AES encryption for added security.
-  - Click on the "Encode" button to embed the message within the image.
+- **Encode the Message:** Click on the "Encode" button to embed the message within the image.

-- **Decode Message:**
+### Decode Message:
-  - Upload the steganographic image containing the encoded message.
+- **Upload Steganographic Image:** Use the interface to upload the image containing the embedded message.
+- **Optional AES Decryption:** If AES encryption was used during encoding, enable decryption and provide the necessary key.
-  - Click on the "Decode" button to retrieve the hidden message.
+- **Decode the Message:** Click on the "Decode" button to retrieve the hidden message.

 ## Contributing